shoui520/shoui520.github.io/docs/vn-win.md

 Proceed with the installation, you may want to take note of where you installed the game.
 I installed Angel Beats! into `D:\Games\KEY\AngelBeats!`

 If your visual novel came with a crack, you will need to apply this crack before you are able to launch the game.
 Cracks often come in the form of a .exe/.dll file found in folders/archives called "AlphaROM" or  "NoDVD" or simply just "Patch" or "Crack", whatever it may be, copy these files into the installation directory of the game.
+Please note that you will not need to do this if you have bought the game.

 You can find an example below.